Hzao/PocketChest/DEPLOYMENT.md

 ```

 **Script Features:**
 - **JWT_SECRET**: Secure random key for token signing.
-You should a randomly generated JWT Secret for security.
+You should use a randomly generated JWT secret for security.
 - **Multiple TOTP Users**: Generate multiple users at once with setup instructions
 - **Add Users Later**: Use `--totp-only` flag to generate additional TOTP keys